The Coronavirus, the Cook County Sheriff’s Office and You

 Health concerns such as those we all face with COVID-19 present an ever-changing picture.
 CCSO personnel throughout the County embrace our responsibility with the utmost dedication to public safety.
 Each day, we review procedures and make any changes necessary.
 For example, please see our new precautionary measures for visitors to CCDOC; you can find them at https://www.cookcountysheriff.org/ccdoc-visitors/ .

 The numbers clearly show that face masks, social distancing, hygienic care and other measures listed below are helping in the battle against COVID-19.
 That’s why such careful behavior remains critical in effectively fighting the coronavirus.
-Meanwhile, as dramatically increased testing continues, the total number of citizens diagnosed with this virus grows – as was expected to happen with so much more testing (now more than 2.8 million tests in Illinois).
+Meanwhile, as dramatically increased testing continues, the number of those diagnosed with this virus grows – as was expected to happen with a more open society and so much more testing (now close to 5.3 million tests in Illinois).
+If citizens fail to follow basic precautions everyone knows about such as wearing face masks and social distancing, that plays a major role in increases.

-Illinois, with a population of nearly 13 million, has 183,241 people who now have or previously had the virus which, sadly, has taken 7,526lives in our state.
-The daily total of new cases announced on Friday (July 31st) was the highest in more than two months: 1,941.
+Illinois, with a population of nearly 13 million, has 281,371 people who now have or previously had the virus which, sadly, has taken 8,538 lives in our state.
+The daily totals of new cases announced on 14 recent days were the highest in nearly three months, including 2,257 on September 23rd.

 Totals of new Illinois cases had dropped for six straight weeks in May and June, a record better than any other highly-populated state.
-However, amid record testing and a somewhat more open society, new cases have now increased for six straight weeks.
-Importantly, Illinois’ rate of positive test results [measured in seven-day periods] began steadily dropping in May, and that trend continued even more so through June and into July.
-The rates were under three per cent for 15 measurement periods, often well under 3%.
-But the positivity rate has gone UP very substantially since July 9th.
+However, amid record testing and a somewhat more open society, weekly new case totals exceeded the previous total in 10 of the past 13 weeks.
+Importantly, Illinois’ rate of positive test results [measured in seven-day periods] steadily dropped in May, June and into July but it has gone UP very substantially in the past two months.

 The number of COVID-19 hospital patients has gone down by more than two-thirds since May 1st and total ICU patients and those on ventilators have dropped by even greater percentages.
 To reverse recent trends of increased new cases and positivity rates and return to solid overall progress, we must remain vigilant and follow the simple steps outlined below to slow the spread of the coronavirus.
 The “opening” of various aspects of society does NOT mean people are less capable of spreading COVID-19.